krtkush/krtkush.github.io/_posts/2025-04-13-computer-graphics-basics-with-compose-part-1.md

 Success!

 One more thing-for clarity, here is the highlighted `innerRadius` and `outerRadius` in green and red respectively.
+This helps us visualize how the star is drawn by the `RoundedPolygon.star()` function.

 <div style="text-align: center;">
    <img